Other Taxes US - Create New Record

-Certain groups of employees are exempt from some taxes because of the nature of the work they do.
-These may include:
+Certain groups of employees may be exempt from some taxes because they don't meet the definition of employee, the nature of the work they do, or their work is considered non-localized.

-These groups of employees require an Others Taxes US (0235) record created to exempt them from these taxes processing through payroll.
+Some groups of employees are systematically exempted from the tax(es).
+Others may require an Other Taxes US (0235) record be created to exempt them from these taxes processing through payroll.

 If exemptions are needed for Federal Withholding, refer to the Withholding Info W4/W5 US - Create New Record procedure instead.

 Enter transaction code PA30 in the command field and click the Enter button.

 Complete the following field: